ASE2023Booster/Booster/SimplyDroidReproduce/README.md

 #### Environment

-- JAVA 8
+- JAVA 8;
-- Python environment required by SARA
+- Python environment required by SARA;
-- ADB, connected with Android Emulators or physical devices
+- ADB, connected with Android Emulators or physical devices.

 #### Configuration

 - Change the LOCAL_PATH attribute and paths and file names in "generatePackage", "generateMainActivity", "getOracleFile" functions of cn.edu.buaa.ReductionRunner.java;
 - Change the reduction type and trace name in the main function of cn.edu.buaa.ReductionRunner.java;
-- Change the source script path of SARA in cn.edu.buaa.util.GenerateScript.java
+- Change the source script path of SARA in cn.edu.buaa.util.GenerateScript.java.

 #### Run

-- Run the main function in cn.edu.buaa.ReductionRunner.java
+- Run the main function in cn.edu.buaa.ReductionRunner.java.